-The following are the usual sanctions23 that may be imposed upon students or organizations singly or in combination24:
+The following are the usual sanctions that may be imposed upon students or organizations singly or in combination:

 - Warning: A formal statement that the conduct was unacceptable and a warning that further violation of any university policy, procedure, or directive will result in more severe sanctions/responsive actions. - Required Counseling: A mandate to meet with and engage in either CSU-sponsored or external counseling to better comprehend the misconduct and its effects. - Probation: A written reprimand for violation of institutional policy, providing for more severe disciplinary sanctions in the event that the student or organization is found in violation of any institutional policy, procedure, or directive within a specified period of time.
-Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, no-contact orders, and/or other measures deemed appropriate.
+Terms of the probation will be articulated and may include denial of specified social privileges, exclusion from co-curricular activities, no-contact orders, and/or other measures deemed appropriate. - Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.

-23 University policies on transcript notation will apply to these proceedings.

-24 Subject to CSU's Student Code of Conduct Policy and Employee Conduct policy.

-- Suspension: Termination of student status for a definite period of time not to exceed two years and/or until specific criteria are met.
 Students who return from suspension are automatically placed on probation through the remainder of their tenure as a student at CSU.
+Transcript notation may be applicable.

+&lt;sup>23 University policies on transcript notation will apply to these proceedings.

+&lt;sup>24 Subject to CSU's Student Code of Conduct Policy and Employee Conduct policy.

-Transcript notation may be applicable. - Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend CSU-sponsored events.
+- Expulsion: Permanent termination of student status and revocation of rights to be on campus for any reason or to attend CSU-sponsored events.
 This sanction may be noted permanently as a Conduct Expulsion on the student's official transcript, subject to any applicable expungement policies. - Withholding Diploma: The university may withhold a student's diploma for a specified period of time and/or deny a student participation in commencement activities if the student has an allegation pending or as a sanction if the student is found responsible for an alleged violation. - Revocation of Degree: The university reserves the right to revoke a degree previously awarded from the university for fraud, misrepresentation, and/or other violation of CSU policies, procedures, or directives in obtaining the degree, or for other serious violations committed by a student prior to graduation. - Organizational Sanctions: Deactivation, loss of recognition, loss of some or all privileges (including CSU registration) for a specified period of time. - Other Actions: In addition to or in place of the above sanctions, the university may assign any other sanctions as deemed appropriate.